 Vendors who have received LIHEAP funds in error or who have received money for households who are no longer customers must always return the money to DHS accompanied by a LIHEAP Program Refund Form.
 DHS will assess and redistribute the funds, as appropriate.
-Complete and print the LIHEAP Program Refund form with your customer’s individual number (recorded on the LIHEAP Payment Voucher) and send it along with a check payable to the Commonwealth of Pennsylvania to the address printed on the form:
+Complete and print this user-friendly LIHEAP Program Refund form with your customer’s individual number (recorded on the LIHEAP Payment Voucher) and send it along with a check payable to the Commonwealth of Pennsylvania to the address printed on the form:

 |COMMONWEALTH OF PENNSYLVANIA|

 P.O.
 BOX 2675

 REMINDER: As indicated in the 2017 LIHEAP Vendor Agreement, “LIHEAP funds are available for use during a two-year period, which includes the season it was received and the season immediately following.
 All LIHEAP funds which have not been expended on or before June 30 of the year immediately following the LIHEAP season (10/1-9/30) in which benefits where authorized must be returned (refunded) to DHS by July 31 of that year.”

 Direct Questions about this process to the LIHEAP Vendor Helpline: 1-877-537-9517